jsanti1975on/QR-code-inventory-app/recap.md

 Medium basket: repeat for MEDIUM (e.g., GREEN, MEDIUM, 4, etc.).

-Repeat for LARGE / XL / 1XL / 2XL / 3XL or Youth (YS/YM/YL) as needed.
+Repeat for LARGE / 1XL / 2XL / 3XL or Youth (YS/YM/YL) as needed.

 When a shirt style/batch is complete, press Reset Inventory (bottom of the page) to empty data/ so the next batch doesn’t mix.